spacemule/hugo-sites/content/links.md

  * [Cocaine & Rhinestones](https://cocaineandrhinestones.com/)

-     An amazing podcast about the history of country music by Taylor Mahan Coe.
+     An amazing podcast about the history of country music by Tyler Mahan Coe.
 Feel free to skip the intros in the second season.